 The location really helped me make this possible.
 The place is huge and offers a variety of scenes and moods, all in one place.
-This helped us saving a lot of time.
-I was assisted for this one by my all time partner Marlène.
+This helped us save a lot of time.
+I was assisted for this one by my all-time partner Marlène.
 Her presence also allowed me to work a bit faster than usual.
 I was able to move the Siros L and make light tests and adjustments really quickly.

 Since it was my real first experience with the Siros L, I made the decision to work with only one Strobe to make things easy.
-I regretted a little bit this decision because the use of this tool was not really a no brainer.
+I regretted this a little bit this decision because the use of this tool was not really a no-brainer.

-800W were just enough power to work outside and compete against the sun.
+800W was just enough power to work outside and compete against the sun.
 I had to balance my shot and make my performers stand out on the first ones we made outside:

-Nothing crazy here (Picture above features Allegra Bird and below Injy Pina), the Flash was positioned camera left at a 90 degrees angle.
+Nothing crazy here (The picture above features Allegra Bird and below Injy Pina), the Flash was positioned camera left at a 90 degrees angle.

 It rained a few days before our shoot so we had a few puddles left that didn't dry out.

-Instead of, systematically light the subject from the front, we lighted our talent from the back or from the side to make a split (Picture below features Lutine).
+Instead of, systematically lighting the subject from the front, we lighted our talent from the back or from the side to make a split (The picture below features Lutine).

 Sometimes, I didn't have the possibility to use the Bronco, so we made a few shots with the available light (The picture below features Allegra Bird).

 Shooting Pole dancers can be tricky.
-Timing and a basic understanding of the discipline is the key.
+Timing and a basic understanding of the discipline are key.

 I often ask my performers to be precise.
 I show them how I would like to frame, where I want them positioned, and the type of lines and forms I would like to see.
 The artists then suggest a couple of moves or poses and we decide together what to work with.